mguideng/mguideng.github.io/_posts/2018-07-22-text-mining-glassdoor-gmfg.md

 This post summarizes company reviews on Glassdoor.
-It contains tables and charts to show what employees write the most about to describe their workplace experiences, and whether they tend to be expressed in a more negative, positive or neutral way.
+It contains tables and charts to show what employees write the most about to describe their workplace experiences, and whether they tend to be expressed in a more negative, positive, or neutral way.

 A variety of text analytics tasks were applied on a case of top companies in the gaming manufacturing sector that have a large presence in Las Vegas.
 These include: